 - Ice Cream Sandwich (1)

 - Parlour Super Ice Bar (1)

 The ice cream sandwich was the first to go.
 It fell before we were even finished setting up the experiment, but in fairness this seemed to have more to do with the clamp than the heat.
 Once it hit the surface of the roof, the sandwich stayed intact for a surprisingly long time, maybe because it was insulated by its delicious, chocolaty exterior.
 And so ice cream sandwiches remain HIGHLY RECOMMENDED, despite their poor showing here.

 The Melona pop was next, at two and a half minutes into the experiment.
 It fell off its stick and splattered.
 These things are very delicious, but clearly they aren’t designed for high performance.

 Over the next few minutes, the Häagen-Dazs bar began to sweat profusely through its chocolate shell (interestingly, this only made it look more appetizing) until finally, at the seven-minute mark, it, too, slid off its stick and fell to the ground, releasing a little lake of white ice cream.
 The hard coating seems to have had just enough structural integrity to hold everything together until the vanilla goo had melted pretty thoroughly.
-This was the most deceptive of the ice cream bars.

 The Lifesavers pop and the Parlour Super Ice held on the longest, dropping at 10 minutes and 17 minutes, respectively.
 They were the only two items without any dairy content, and so it’s safe to say that water-based treats hold up better in the heat than milk-based ones.
 There was still a lot of dribbling, though, so make sure to grab some napkins, in any case.